 - Reduced in the range of motion of the finger

-If you feel such kind of signs, there is a possibility that you are having trigger finger condition!
+If you feel such kinds of signs, there is a possibility that you are having a trigger finger condition!

 What Are The Risk Factors Involved?

 The actual cause of the trigger finger is not known but its occurrence is believed to occur due to repeated hand movements, any previous physical trauma, and chronic tenderness.
-Why it is more common in women is because they are more involved in hand activities.
+It is more common in women because they are more involved in hand activities.
 There are some health conditions that are said to be responsible like diabetes, gout, or rheumatoid arthritis.

-Based on the signs and causes, the numerous options for trigger finger treatment are available!
+Based on the signs and causes, numerous options for trigger finger treatment are available!

 What is the need for treatment for trigger thumb or finger?
 What are the options?

 As the condition of the trigger finger alters the daily activities of a person, he or she may be unable to grip the objects perfectly.
 Moreover, pain can also cause inconvenience to the person.
-The need for treatment for trigger thumb or finger is to reduce the inflammation in the tendon and sheath so that tendons can glide smoothly.
-In case it left untreated, the affected finger or thumb may become permanently stuck in a bent or in a straightened position and the person is unable to perform day-to-day activities.
+The need for trigger finger treatmentis to reduce the inflammation in the tendon and sheath so that tendons can glide smoothly.
+In case if left untreated, the affected finger or thumb may become permanently stuck in a bent or in a straightened position and the person is unable to perform day-to-day activities.

-- A splint disables the affected finger for a few weeks and also helps in resolving trigger finger condition when the symptoms are mild.
+- A splint disables the affected finger for a few weeks and also helps in resolving trigger finger conditions when the symptoms are mild.
 Night splints can also help!

 - You can go for ice therapy that can decrease inflammation and pain.
 Do it for 5-10 minutes every few hours.